-Layer 7 services are based on HAProxy which is a fast and reliable proxying and load balancing solution for TCP and HTTP-based applications.
+Layer 7 services are based on HAProxy which is a fast and reliable proxying and load balancing solution for TCP, HTTP/1.1 and HTTP/2 applications.

 Since HAProxy is a full proxy, Layer 7 services are not transparent by default, i.e. the client source IP address is lost as requests pass through the load balancer and instead are replaced by an IP address owned by the load balancer.
 This is the interface IP by default, but can also be set to any other IP address that the load balancer owns, for example the VIP address.